 “Elements in the army, led by senior Kenyan Somali officers and politicians, including Minister of State for Defense Yusuf Haji, had long desired to intervene.
 They were eager to test Kenya’s well-equipped but little-used army in war conditions, to advance the interests of their own Ogadeni sub-clans in Jubaland, to gain personally from the stabilization of trade in cattle and other commodities, to capture the port of Kismayu, and to establish a Kenya-dominated buffer zone south of the River Juba, driving al Shabaab into hostile terrain north of the river.
 In recent years, Ogadeni interests in Jubaland have been marginalized as al Shabab has established control”.

-It can thus be concluded that Ethiopia’s refusal to prioritize sectarian Ogaden interests in Jubaland in 2019 has contributed to Kenya-Ethiopia disagreements, though ironically, it has made Abiy’s government to be perceived favorably by senior Kenyan diplomats who want GoK to prioritize interests of Kenyans rather than peddle to sectarian interests of Somali clans.
-Still, those who support strengthening of Kenya-Ethiopia relationship have another hurdle to overcome – the Cushitic Alliance.
+It can thus be concluded that Ethiopia’s refusal to prioritize sectarian Ogaden interests in Jubaland in 2019 has contributed to Kenya-Ethiopia disagreements, though ironically, it has made Abiy’s government to be perceived favorably by senior Kenyan diplomats who want GoK to prioritize the interests of Kenyans rather than peddle to sectarian interests of Somali clans.
+Still, those who support the strengthening of Kenya-Ethiopia relationship have another hurdle to overcome – the Cushitic Alliance.

 In a talk show broadcast on March 4, 2020, by NTV Kenya, Rashid Abdi stated that Kenya faces a low-grade insurgency in its North-Eastern region where Al-Shabaab, which is now an Al-Qaeda affiliate, has focused its attacks on security personnel, with about 80% of casualties of terror attacks being these security officers.
-He also noted the A-Shabaab’s targeted messaging now prioritized on liberating colonized land.
+He also noted the Al-Shabaab’s targeted messaging now prioritized liberating colonized land.
 The land in question covers the counties of Mandera, Wajir, and Garissa, which are now occupied predominantly by Somalis who immigrated into the region in the 19th Century and early 20th Century.
 Government officials have openly accused Somalis of working with Al-Shabaab, and there are serious concerns that Somalis are using al-Shabaab to expel non-Somalis from the 3 counties, and so far Kenya has failed to employ punitive counter-terrorism measures to combat Somali terrorism.

 In the same talk show, Peter Kagwanja elaborated more on this insecurity issue by stating that it is characteristic of the Horn of Africa region.
 Kagwanja explained that Somali secessionism and terrorist insurgency can be traced back to the ruling government in Mogadishu.
-To drive the point home, he noted that the determinant of a peaceful or violent north eastern region is whether the Somalian government is friendly or hostile to Kenya.
+To drive the point home, he noted that the determinant of a peaceful or violent northeastern region is whether the Somalian government is friendly or hostile to Kenya.
 From 1963 to 1967, Somalia deliberately incited and financed a rebellion against Kenya in what is popularly known as the Shifta War, which ended in a military ceasefire between Kenya and Somalia that was signed in Arusha, Tanzania, by President Jomo Kenyatta and Prime Minister Muhammad Haji Ibrahim Egal.

 Kagwanja stated that Kenya-Somalia relations have been good since 2004 until Abiy Ahmed came to power and formed the Cushitic Alliance, which has encouraged Farmaajo’s administration (with Eritrean backing) to plot to destabilize Kenya – not north-eastern Kenya, but Kenya as a nation.
 Kagwanja blames this Cushitic Alliance for the low-level insurgency being waged by Somali terrorists in Kenya, as well as Farmaajo’s plot to incite a war with Kenya.
 He also acknowledged that all senior Somali political officials have properties in Kenya, and take their children to Kenyan schools.
 This was meant to show that Kenya has leverage over Somali politicians.
 Even so, what is this Cushitic Alliance?